tasseomancy/tasseomancy.github.io/_posts/2018-02-22-network-management.md

 <code>}</code>
 </pre>

-This code takes this service down or up, depending on if it is safe to run
+This code takes this service down or up, depending on if it is safe to run.